Max Kless

 Then it offers small nudges: more science, less shopping.
 More friends, fewer strangers.
 More long-form, fewer clips.

-This is not about turning the feed into a spreadsheet.
+This isn’t about turning the feed into a spreadsheet.
 It’s about giving users a dashboard, like an instrument panel in a vehicle.
 You don’t stare at the speedometer for fun.
 You glance to orient, then you drive.

 If you want to reduce the “life-wasting binge” feeling, give users receipts they can actually use.